blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 - A still leaves many tables.
 - C only caches results (24h), doesn’t reduce tables.
 - D = workarounds with views, still metadata overhead.

+#### Q61: Optimize Dataproc cluster cost for weekly Spark job

+**Question:**
+Analytics team runs a Spark job (30 min runtime on 15 nodes) weekly.
+Data in GCS, output to BigQuery.
+How to optimize cluster cost?

+Options:
+A. Migrate to Cloud Dataflow
+<mark>B. Use pre-emptible VMs for the cluster</mark>
+C. Use higher-memory nodes so job runs faster
+D. Use SSDs on worker nodes so job runs faster

+**Correct Answer:**
+B

+**Explanation:**
+- **Preemptible VMs (B)** cut compute cost by up to 80%.
+Perfect for **batch jobs** (short, restartable, non-critical).
+- **A** adds migration effort; question focuses on **cost optimization within Dataproc**.
+- **C** increases cost; speed isn’t the problem (job already fits in 30 min).
+- **D** SSDs increase I/O cost; Spark jobs reading from GCS don’t need large local PD.

+---

+#### Q62: Handle late or out-of-order events in Dataflow

+**Question:**
+Company receives batch + stream event data.
+Sometimes late or out-of-order.
+How should Dataflow pipeline handle this?

+Options:
+A. Single global window
+B. Sliding windows
+<mark>C. Use watermarks and timestamps</mark>
+D. Require all data sources to include timestamps

+**Correct Answer:**
+C

+**Explanation:**
+- **Watermarks** track event-time progress and allow Dataflow to wait for stragglers.
+- **Timestamps** order events correctly, even if out-of-order.
+- A/B don’t solve late arrivals properly.
+- D is good practice but incomplete—still need **watermarks** to know how late is acceptable.

+---

+#### Q63: Add synthetic feature for linear separation

+**Question:**
+Dataset has circular separation by class (X,Y).
+Need to classify with linear algorithm by adding a synthetic feature.
+Which?

+Options:
+<mark>A. X² + Y²</mark>
+B. X²
+C. Y²
+D. cos(X)

+**Correct Answer:**
+A

+**Explanation:**
+- Circle equation: **X² + Y² = r²**.
+Adding this feature makes data linearly separable in higher dimension.
+- B and C lose joint relationship (need both X and Y).
+- D ignores Y, doesn’t match circular boundary.

+---

+#### Q64: Secure app → BigQuery access without per-user auth

+**Question:**
+IT app integrates with BigQuery.
+Users should not authenticate individually, nor get dataset access.
+How to access securely?

+Options:
+A. Grant group dataset access
+B. Use SSO + pass user creds
+<mark>C. Use service account, grant dataset access, use its key</mark>
+D. Dummy user + stored password

+**Correct Answer:**
+C

+**Explanation:**
+- **Service accounts** are for apps, not humans.
+Grant dataset access to SA → app authenticates securely.
+- A/B/D require per-user or insecure key/password sharing.
+- **C is Google-recommended best practice** for app-to-BigQuery integration.

+#### Q65: Casual prep for ML with nulls in logistic regression

+**Question:**
+Build a data pipeline for logistic regression.
+Need a casual way to prep data, monitor/adjust **null values**, keep them **real-valued** (not removed).

+Options:
+A. Dataprep → find nulls → Dataproc job: convert to 'none'
+<mark>B. Dataprep → find nulls → Dataprep job: convert to 0</mark>
+C. Dataflow → find nulls → Dataprep job: convert to 'none'
+D. Dataflow → find nulls → custom script: convert to 0

+**Correct Answer:**
+B

+**Explanation:**
+- Logistic regression requires **numeric (real-valued)** inputs.
+- **Dataprep** is the “casual” tool (UI-based wrangling).
+- Converting nulls to **0** keeps them real-valued.
+- 'none' is a string, not numeric.
+- Dataflow/custom scripts are heavier ops than required.

+---

+#### Q66: Encrypt at rest for Redis/Kafka on GCE with key rotation

+**Question:**
+Redis via Kafka on GCE.
+Must encrypt data at rest with keys you can **create, rotate, and destroy**.

+Options:
+A. SA + API call “encryption at rest”
+<mark>B. Create keys in Cloud KMS; use them for GCE data encryption</mark>
+C. Create keys locally, upload to KMS, use for GCE
+D. Create keys in KMS; reference in API calls at runtime

+**Correct Answer:**
+B

+**Explanation:**
+- **Cloud KMS** supports customer-managed keys (CMEK): creation, rotation, destruction.
+- Integrated directly with GCE disk encryption.
+- **C** (CSEK) = external keys, but rotation harder.
+- **D** = API call use, not true disk encryption at rest.
+- Best practice: use CMEK with KMS (option B).

+---

+#### Q67: Recommend videos (fast filtering, TB-scale)

+**Question:**
+App recommends new videos by past views.
+Must generate **labels** for video entities, and provide **fast filtering** across several TB of data.

+Options:
+A. Build classifier (MLlib) → Dataproc
+B. Build 2 classifiers (MLlib) → Dataproc
+<mark>C. Use Video Intelligence API for labels; store in Bigtable; filter</mark>
+D. Use Video Intelligence API; store in Cloud SQL; join/filter

+**Correct Answer:**
+C

+**Explanation:**
+- Use **Video Intelligence API** for managed labeling (avoid custom ML).
+- **Bigtable** → low-latency, scalable TB+ data store with key-based filtering.
+- **Cloud SQL** → limited storage (~64TB), slower joins.
+- Spark MLlib (A/B) → heavy/overkill; not needed.

+---

+#### Q68: Cheapest scalable JSON → BigQuery pipeline

+**Question:**
+Write/transform JSON from Pub/Sub to BigQuery.
+Must minimize **service costs**, handle variable input sizes, with minimal manual ops.

+Options:
+A. Dataproc + monitor CPU + resize workers
+B. Dataproc + diagnose bottleneck + manual tuning
+<mark>C. Dataflow + monitor lag (Stackdriver) + default autoscaling</mark>
+D. Dataflow + monitor runtimes + custom machine types

+**Correct Answer:**
+C

+**Explanation:**
+- **Dataflow** = serverless, auto-scaling, ideal for spiky workloads.
+- **Autoscaling** lowers costs and removes manual intervention.
+- **Dataproc** (A/B) = cluster ops overhead.
+- **D** customizing machine types = more manual ops.

+---

+#### Q69: Transfer YouTube channel backup logs for ANSI SQL analysis

+**Question:**
+Your infrastructure includes a set of YouTube channels.
+You need to create a process to send YouTube channel data to Google Cloud so global marketing teams can perform **ANSI SQL analysis** on up-to-date log data.
+How should you transfer the logs?

+Options:
+<mark>A. Use Storage Transfer Service to transfer the offsite backup files to a Cloud Storage Multi-Regional storage bucket as a final destination.</mark>
+B. Use Storage Transfer Service to transfer the offsite backup files to a Cloud Storage Regional bucket as a final destination.
+C. Use BigQuery Data Transfer Service to transfer the offsite backup files to a Cloud Storage Multi-Regional storage bucket as a final destination.
+D. Use BigQuery Data Transfer Service to transfer the offsite backup files to a Cloud Storage Regional bucket as a final destination.

+**Correct Answer:**
+A

+**Explanation:**
+- **Storage Transfer Service** is the correct tool to move **offsite backup files** into GCS.
+- **Multi-Regional bucket** ensures global access and performance for worldwide teams.
+- After loading into GCS, logs can be queried via **BigQuery external tables** (BigLake) with ANSI SQL.
+- **BigQuery Data Transfer Service** loads directly into BigQuery datasets, not Cloud Storage → C/D are invalid.
+- **Regional bucket** (B/D) does not meet global access requirement.

+---

+#### Q70: Storage design for very large text files with ANSI SQL

+**Question:**
+You are designing storage for very large text files in a Google Cloud data pipeline.
+Requirements:
+- Support **ANSI SQL queries**.
+- Support **compression**.
+- Support **parallel load** from input locations, following Google best practices.

+Options:
+A. Transform text files to compressed Avro using Cloud Dataflow.
+Use BigQuery for storage and query.
+<mark>B. Transform text files to compressed Avro using Cloud Dataflow.
+Use Cloud Storage and BigQuery permanent linked tables for query.</mark>
+C. Compress text files to gzip using Grid Computing Tools.
+Use BigQuery for storage and query.
+D. Compress text files to gzip using Grid Computing Tools.
+Use Cloud Storage, then import into Cloud Bigtable for query.

+**Correct Answer:**
+B

+**Explanation:**
+- **Avro** is Google’s recommended format for BigQuery: supports schema, compression, and parallel load.
+- **Cloud Storage + permanent external tables** allow storage of massive files and querying via BigQuery ANSI SQL.
+- **A** loads everything into BigQuery storage → higher costs and less flexibility.
+- **C/D** use gzip or Bigtable, which are not efficient for parallel loading or ANSI SQL.
+- Therefore, **B** is the best practice for scalable, compressed, ANSI SQL–ready pipelines.